-- ab.Traffic management works should be undertaken in accordance with the Traffic Management Improvement Plan Figures 4.5(ab) and 4.5(ac). - ac.
-Buildings adjacent to Hunter Lane (between Burdett Street and Linda Street) should provide for a 4 metre widening of Hunter Lane to provide a minimum road reserve of 10 metres.
+- bb.
+Traffic management works should be undertaken in accordance with the Traffic Management Improvement Plan Figure 4.5-bb and Figure 4.5-cc. - cc.
+Buildings adjacent to Hunter Lane (between Burdett Street and Linda Street) should provide for a 4-metre widening of Hunter Lane to provide a minimum road reserve of 10 metres.
 The widening of Hunter Lane should provide for drainage upgrade works, two-way traffic flow and turning paths for vehicles entering and exiting sites.

-- ad.
-Buildings on the eastern side of Hunter Lane (to the south of Burdett Street) should provide for Hunter Lane - ae.
+- dd.
+Buildings on the eastern side of Hunter Lane (to the south of Burdett Street) should provide for Hunter Lane. - ee.
 A shared pedestrian and vehicular zone should be provided in Florence Street (west).
-The carriageway should provide for vehicle movements, loading/ unloading and be defined with bollards and paving to provide pedestrian priority. - af.
-Drop-off facilities, turning area and taxi stand should be provided at the northern end of the Hunter Street Mall. - ag.As a future option, Hunter Street Mall should be extended to Burdett Street where drop-off facilities, turning area and a taxi stand are relocated to Florence Street (east). - ah.
+The carriageway should provide for vehicle movements, loading/unloading and be defined with bollards and paving to provide pedestrian priority. - ff.
+Drop-off facilities, turning area and taxi stand should be provided at the northern end of the Hunter Street Mall. - gg.
+As a future option, Hunter Street Mall should be extended to Burdett Street where drop-off facilities, turning area and a taxi stand are relocated to Florence Street (east). - hh.
 Provision should be made for disabled parking and loading zones in Florence Street (east).

-- aj.
-New formalised lane network connecting Dural Street, Dural Lane to William Street utilising the Council carpark sites. - ak.
-Closure of the intersection of Station Street and the Pacific Highway - al. New four way intersection at High Street - am.
-Station Street reconfiguration to provide for turning head, 90 degree parking and to allow traffic to enter from Coronation Street - an.
-Realign the bus and taxi exit at the southern end of the station to become a four way signalised intersection with High Street and the Pacific Highway - ao.
-Closure of Beattie Lane ai.
-Closure of Dural Lane at the Pacific Highway.
+- ii.
+Closure of Dural Lane at the Pacific Highway. - jj.
+New formalised lane network connecting Dural Street, Dural Lane to William Street utilising the Council carpark sites. - kk.
+Closure of the intersection of Station Street and the Pacific Highway. - II.
+New four-way intersection at High Street. - mm.
+Station Street reconfiguration to provide for turning head, 90-degree parking and to allow traffic to enter from Coronation Street. - nn.
+Realign the bus and taxi exit at the southern end of the station to become a four way signalised intersection with High Street and the Pacific Highway. - oo.
+Closure of Beattie Lane.